2 people hit, killed by train in Wareham

 WAREHAM, MASS.
-(WHDH) - Authorities are investigating after two people were struck and killed by a scenic train in Wareham on Saturday.
+(WHDH) – Authorities are investigating after two people were struck and killed by a holiday train in Wareham on Saturday.

 Officials responding to the area of 72 Minot Ave. about 8:15 p.m. say a male and a female, whose names were not released, were pronounced dead on the scene.

-The train originated in Buzzards Bay and was carrying many passengers at the time to two people were hit.
+The train originated in Buzzards Bay and was carrying hundreds of first responders and their children at the time to two people were hit.

+While police investigated what happened, the train’s Santa entertained children by telling them stories.

 No passengers were injured.